• Home

 CRIMINAL JUSTICE — House Bill 1352 eases consequences on a few Mississippians accused or convicted of crimes.
 It stops the automatic suspension of driver’s licenses for nonpayment of fines or easy drug ownership.
 It also creates “intervention courts” to deal with instances involving veterans, drugs, and intellectual fitness troubles.

-JOB LICENSING — Senate Bill 2781, named the “Fresh Start Act of 2019,” says a criminal conviction does no longer disqualifies people from receiving a job license until the confidence turned into directly associated with the job for which the permit is required.
+JOB LICENSING — Senate Bill 2781, named the “Fresh Start Act of 2019,” says a criminal conviction no longer disqualifies people from receiving a job license until the conviction is directly associated with the job for which the permit is required.
 Groups that trouble task licenses are banned from using phrases that include “ethical turpitude.”

 TEACHER PAY — Senate Bill 2770 authorizes a $1,500 pay increase for instructors.